-Our standard-setting process ensures that the scores students earn on each examination consistently portray student mastery of a subject.
-Scoring standards are determined through the process of Web-based standard setting, which is accomplished by a standard-setting panel, comprising 15 to 20 college faculty members teaching the equivalent college-level course.
+Our standard-setting process ensures that the scores students earn on each exam consistently portray student mastery of a subject.
+Scoring standards are determined through the process of web-based standard setting, which is accomplished by a standard-setting panel comprising 15 to 20 college faculty members teaching the equivalent college-level course.

 Panelists receive training materials, conduct discussions, and render judgments collaboratively online.
 The studies are managed by a trained facilitator from ETS who answers questions, monitors the progress of the study, and leads the discussions.
 The panels follow the modified Angoff method to arrive at their judgments and recommendations.

 The Angoff methodology used in CLEP standard-setting studies is a modification of an approach first introduced by William H. Angoff in 1971.
-The modified Angoff method asks panelists, or judges, to determine the percentage of typical students at grade levels B and C who would be able to answer a question correctly.
-This method reflects the fact that at any particular grade level, it is rare for 100 percent of students to answer a question either correctly or incorrectly.
+The modified Angoff method asks panelists or judges to determine the percentage of typical students at grade levels B and C who would be able to answer a question correctly.
+This method reflects that it is rare for all students to answer a question either correctly or incorrectly at any specific grade level.
 For exams that include essays, standards are established using the benchmark method1 in addition to the Angoff method.

 The Web-Based Standard-Setting Process

-Before meeting, panel members begin the process by familiarizing themselves with the CLEP examinations in general and the examination under review in particular.
-They are each asked to define the performance characteristics of a typical college student at various grade levels (A, B, C and D).
-The final description of a typical test-taker to be used for the purposes of the standard setting is determined during an online discussion among all the judges on the panel.
+Before meeting, panel members begin the process by familiarizing themselves with the CLEP examinations in general and the specific exam under review.
+They are each asked to define the performance characteristics of a typical college student at various grade levels (A, B, C, and D).
+The final description of a typical test taker that will be used for standard setting is determined during an online discussion among all the judges on the panel.

 In the next stage of the process, judges are trained to recognize factors, such as format or phrasing, that tend to either increase or decrease the difficulty of a given test question.
 This training is intended to help panel members critically assess factors other than content difficulty when predicting how students would perform on the questions.